emqx/blog/en/202104/python-async-mqtt-client-hbmqtt.md

 ## Connect to the MQTT broker

-This article will use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ X. This service is created based on the [IoT cloud platform](https://www.emqx.com/en/cloud) of EMQ X. The information of broker access is as follows:
+This article will use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
+This service is created based on the [IoT cloud platform](https://www.emqx.com/en/cloud) of EMQX.
+The information of broker access is as follows:

 * Broker: broker.emqx.io
 * TCP Port: 1883